iamdxtr/me/Readme.txt

-Thanks for visiting my Portfolio!
+Thanks for visiting my portfolio!

 Welcome to Dexign!

-Explore to know more about my passion journey.

-Author: Jan Dexter Lanon
-Date: January 20, 2024
+A website that combines UI/UX and Security.